-USA: Today, some 275 mink farms in 23 states across the USA produce about 3 million mink pelts annually, with a farm-gate value of more than $300 million USD (2013).
-Wisconsin is the leading mink producing region, generating well over 1 million pelts.
-Other important mink-producing states include Utah, Idaho, Oregon and Minnesota.
+USA: Today, some 275 mink farms in 23 states across the USA produce about 3 million pelts annually, with a farm-gate value of more than $300 million USD.
+Wisconsin is the leading mink-producing state, generating well over 1 million pelts.
+Other important producers are Utah, Idaho, Oregon and Minnesota.

-Canada: There are now some 300 farms in Canada producing more than 2.8 million mink pelts worth $280 million CAD annually (2013).
-About half the mink produced in Canada are raised in Nova Scotia.
-Other important production centers include Ontario, British Columbia, Prince Edward Island, Newfoundland and Quebec.
+Canada: There are currently some 300 mink farms in Canada producing more than 2.8 million pelts annually worth $280 million CAD.
+About half of these mink are raised in Nova Scotia.
+Other important producers are Ontario, British Columbia, Prince Edward Island, Newfoundland and Quebec.

-Mink belong to the biological order carnivora – i.e., meat eaters.
+Mink belong to the biological order carnivora, or meat-eaters.
 Within this order, mink belong to the family mustelidae (animals with scent glands), a group of efficient predators that includes skunks, martens, ferrets, fishers, wolverines and other members of the weasel family.

 American mink (the species both raised on farms and found in the wild in North America) are classified as Mustela vison or Neovison vison.